pbs-assess/rosettafish/README.md

 someone having to manually edit the figure (in, say, Photoshop).
-This preserves the quality and the output formats of figures in both languages, and is especially time-saving when the same figure axes are used for multiple figures (e.g. a time series of biomass estimates for multiple model runs of a stock assessment).
+This preserves the quality and the output formats of figures in both languages, and is especially time-saving when the same figure axes are used for multiple figures (e.g., a time series of biomass estimates for multiple model runs of a stock assessment).

 The package has a built-in .csv file of English-French translations of